openfaas/openfaas.github.io/_posts/2023-10-19-large-scale-functions.md

 **Put some K3sup (ketchup) on it**

-As the author and maintainer of [K3sup](https://k3sup.dev), I knew that K3s would be a really quick way to build out a HA cluster with multiple servers and agents, but I also knew that it was CLI-driven and lacked any automation.
+As the author and maintainer of [K3sup](https://k3sup.dev), I knew that K3s would be a really quick way to build out a High Availability (HA) Kubernetes cluster with multiple servers and agents.
+K3sup is a CLI command with an install and join command which are expected to be used against a single host at a time.
+There needed to be a way to make this more practical for 60-120 VMs.

 That's where `k3sup plan` came into being.
 My slicer tool can emit a JSON file with the hostname and IP address of its VMs.
-I took that file from all four servers, combined it into a single file, then ran the new `plan` command.
+I took that file from all four servers, combined it into a single file, then ran the new command.
+The command generates a bash script against each of the VMs, allocating a set value to act as servers via a `--servers` flag.
+The output can then be run using the existing k3sup commands.

 [![A new k3sup plan command](https://pbs.twimg.com/media/F8KoE4QWAAEjCi1?format=jpg&name=4096x4096)](https://twitter.com/alexellisuk/status/1712117186347593751)
 > A new k3sup plan command for creating huge clusters

+This command may make it into the k3sup repository, but I'm still iterating on it.
+Let me know if it's something you'd be interested in.

 **Load balancing the server VMs**

-The 5x server nodes will load balance the API server, but are only accessible within a private network on the Equinix Metal servers, so I used a TCP load-balancer ([mixctl](https://github.com/inlets/mixctl)) to expose the private IPs via the server's public IP:
+The 5x server VMs will load balance the API server, but are only accessible within a private network on the Equinix Metal servers, so I used a TCP load-balancer ([mixctl](https://github.com/inlets/mixctl)) to expose the private IPs via the server's public IP:

 *rules.yaml:*